rachelcracknell/AWS_base_guide/aws_cloud_guide.md

     __NOTE:__ If you have an admin for your AWS account, please contact them to add a user to the account.
 You should obtain your login credentials from your admin in this case.

 1. Set up device credentials and policy via the AWS IoT console.
 You can refer to the AWS documentation [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html).
+After having logged into your AWS account.
 Follow the steps there to
     1. **create a thing**
      - **Click on IoT Core**
       ![AWS_Core](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/step1-IoT_Core.jpg)